bryansplace/bryansplace.github.io/_posts/2025-05-27-frontmatter-minima.md

 # Introduction

-The **Minima** theme, Jekyll's default, relies heavily on YAML front matter to define and structure content.
-Understanding these fields is key to effectively managing the site's pages and blog posts.
+The **Minima** theme, Jekyll's default, relies  on YAML front matter to define and structure content.
+Understanding these fields is important to effectively managing the site's pages and blog posts.
+Note that different themes use front matter in different ways

-# Conclusion
+## Conclusion

 Using the minima theme, categories and tags need additional configuration to be useful.

-More advanced would be to use remote themes, but this would involve setting up my oen Jekyll.
+More advanced would be to use remote themes, but this would involve setting up my owen Jekyll.

-# Frontmatter
+## Frontmatter

 Below is a breakdown of the common YAML front matter fields used by the Minima theme, explaining their purpose and typical usage.

----

 ### Common Front Matter Fields for Pages and Posts